Tushar-chaurasiya/Super-Store-Sales-Analysis-Dashboard/README.md

 🤖Installation :-
 ----------------------------------------

-* To view the Power BI dashboard, you can:
+* To view the Power BI dashboard, you can:-

   1. Clone the repository to your local machine.